summrh4ze/sprintdev/README.md

 To modify any of keycloak settings or to add/remove users, connect to keycloak admin dashboard on ```localhost:28080``` with username admin and password admin

 4. Start the server.
 It will run on ```localhost:8080```
+5. Clone and run the frontend from [sprintdev-front](https://github.com/summrh4ze/sprintdev-front) repo